Michigan basketball under Dusty May: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 While there will be changes throughout the roster, Michigan will bring back it national-title winning back court.
 Guard Ellliot Cadeau reportedly has a deal in place to return to Michigan.
 Trey McKenney, meanwhile, has also agreed to return.
 Lendeborg has exhausted his eligibility, while forward Morez Johnson Jr. and center Aday Mara both have NBA decision in front of them.
 Reserve guard Winters Grady and reserve center Malick Kordel have both entered the portal.

 May quickly found one new impressive front-court piece, however, with Tennessee's JP Estrella committing to the Wolverines on Thursday.
 Estrella averaged 10 points and 5.4 rebounds for the Vols' Elite Eight squad that ultimately lost to Michigan, and he's ranked as the No. 21 player in the portal, via 247Sports.
-Wake Forest wing Juke Harris, the No. 6 ranked player in the portal, visited last weekend, and Michigan appears to be in a battle with North Carolina and Tennessee to land him.
+Wake Forest wing Juke Harris, the No. 6 ranked player in the portal, visited last weekend, and Michigan is in a battle with Tennessee to land him.

 The Wolverines are also scheduled to have six players coming in via their 2026 signing class, highlighted by five-star commitment Brandon McCoy Jr., who publicly committed to the Wolverines during their Final Four win over Arizona.
 McCoy (14) and signees Quinn Costello (44) and Lincoln Cosby (45) are all top-50 recruits, per 247 rankings.
+Michigan is also hosting 2027 5-star center Obinna Ezekie Jr., who is a candidate to reclassify to the 2026 class, this coming weekend.
 Get the latest Michigan basketball roster news at TheMichiganInsider.

 How to get insider Michigan basketball roster updates